 2. Cold Therapy

-Applying cold to an injury helps reduce swelling by restricting blood flow to the area and slowing down cellular metabolism.
+Applying cold immediately after an injury helps reduce swelling by restricting blood flow to the area and slowing down cellular metabolism.
 You can use ice packs, cold therapy systems, ice baths, or cryotherapy chambers to deliver cold to the affected area.
-Apply cold several times a day for 20 to 30 minutes at a time to keep swelling down, especially in the first several days after an injury.
+Apply cold several times a day for 20 to 30 minutes at a time to help keep swelling down, especially in the first several days after an injury.

 Applying pressure to an injury helps reduce swelling by restricting the flow of blood and other fluids.
-You can apply compression with static bandages, elastic bandages, or cold compression devices.
+You can apply compression with static bandages, elastic bandages, or cold and compression devices.
 When using static or elastic bandages, adjust the pressure as necessary to make sure they provide enough compression without being too constrictive.
 As swelling increases and decreases, you should adjust the bandages accordingly.